Police Investigate Shooting Outside ‘Southern Charm’ Star Shep Rose’s Bar, Palace Hotel

 — ABC News 4 (@ABCNews4) August 9, 2019

-Live 5 News reveals that a video has been submitted to police which purports to show a possible suspect in the shooting as a group of people scatters after a scuffle.
+Live 5 News reveals that a video has been submitted to police, which purports to show a possible suspect in the shooting as a group of people scatters after a scuffle.

 Lubecky stated that he was surprised to see something like this in Charleston.